Table of Contents

 Trustees are categorized by a tiered structure that determines the number of endorsements they can make and what loan sizes they can endorse.

-Trustees are assessed then upgraded or downgraded on the first of every month.
+Trustees are assessed then upgraded or downgraded on a monthly basis.

-Underperforming trustees will be "closed" and unable to endorse future Kiva Zip borrowers.
+Underperforming Trustees will be "closed" and unable to endorse future Kiva Zip borrowers.
+The Kiva Zip team does make exceptions on a case-by-case basis.

 |Tier||Requirements||Endorsements Allowed||Max 1st Loan Size|